 - Possess your civil rights

-- Have completed the state’s online three-hour notary training course: It provides an understanding of the responsibilities of a notary public.
+- Have completed the state’s online three-hour notary education course: The Nevada notary class provides an understanding of the responsibilities of a notary public.

 - Pass the state’s notary exam.